freshops/freshops/README.md

 ### Download and setup WP

 Get a local copy of WordPress installed.
-Put it wherever you want (your `~/Sites` folder is a good spot).
+Put it wherever you want (your `~/Sites` directory is a good spot).

 ### Clone this repo